 In separate studies, scientists are looking for ways to replace or regenerate the beta cells that have been destroyed in people with type 1 diabetes.
 Once we can do this, immunotherapies could be used alongside the beta cell therapy to protect these new cells from another immune system attack in people already living with type 1 diabetes, forming part of a cure.

 What stage is the research at?

-As a next step, we need further, larger clinical trials.
-The results then need to be put to regulatory bodies – who decide whether a new treatment is safe and effective – and grant it a licence.
+The results of large clinical trials then need to be put to regulatory bodies – who decide whether a new treatment is safe and effective, and grant it a licence.
 Only once an immunotherapy has been licensed can doctors can prescribe it to people with or at risk of type 1 diabetes.

 What we're doing to get us there sooner